TykTechnologies/tyk-docs-hugo/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 1. **Recommended releases** - To ensure you get the most out of the latest Tyk experience, we'll provide information on which versions of different components across the entire stack you need.
 2. **Backwards Compatibility** - We'll provide information on what components and versions remain backwards compatible with the new Tyk Dashboard and Tyk Gateway versions.

-The table below is an illustrative example, but shows the intent:
+Our next LTS version is 5.3.
+The table below shows recommended compatibility:

 | Gateway Version | Recommended Releases | Backwards Compatibility |
 |----    |---- |---- |